dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

 - **Typical Use Case**: Used for monitoring the health and synchronization status of the index, this method is helpful for determining whether the index has fully caught up with the ledger and is operational.

-## Undocumented Methods
+## Optional Methods

-The index canister described in this standard implements several methods beyond those explicitly documented here.
-While `get_account_transactions`, `list_subaccounts`, `ledger_id`, and `status` are the primary focus of this standard due to their direct relevance to wallet services, the following methods are also part of the index canister interface:
+While the methods defined in this standard are sufficient for compliance with ICRC-106, certain implementations of the index canister may include additional methods to extend functionality.
+These methods are not required by ICRC-106 but may be present for advanced use cases:

-* `get_blocks`: Allows fetching raw block data for a specified range of indices.
+- **`get_blocks`**: Fetches raw block data for a specified range of indices.
+This is useful for applications requiring detailed historical data.
-* `get_fee_collectors_ranges`: Provides detailed information about fee collection, including the accounts and block ranges associated with collected fees.
+- **`get_fee_collectors_ranges`**: Provides detailed information about fee collection, including accounts and associated block ranges.
-* `icrc1_balance_of`: Enables querying the token balance of specific accounts.
+- **`icrc1_balance_of`**: Queries the token balance of specific accounts.
+This method is commonly used for token management in wallets and tools.

+These methods, while potentially helpful, are outside the scope of ICRC-106 and are not guaranteed to be present in all index canisters.
+Developers should refer to the documentation of the specific implementation they are working with for details on these optional methods.